ThreeToes/angular2-boot-skeleton/README.md

 * Typings
 * Typescript
 * JDK 8
+* Chrome driver for Selenium (this one uses the one from the Ubuntu repo)

 ## Compiling
 Navigate to the project folder.
 Run `typings install`, followed by `./gradlew build`.